andresromerouy/DataSciInPractice24/Lectures/[UM-011] NumPy and Matplotlib.md

 The NumPy arrays are modeled after objects that you may have found (and perhaps tried to elude) in your mathematical experience, vectors and matrices.
 In mathematics, a **vector** is a sequence of numbers, and a **matrix** a rectangular arrangement of numbers.
 Operations with vectors and matrices are the subject of a branch of mathematics called **linear algebra**.
 In the Python library **NumPy** (and in many other places), vectors are called one-dimensional (1D) arrays, while matrices are called two-dimensional (2D) arrays.
 Moreover, arrays of more than two dimensions can be managed without pain with NumPy.

 Unlike mathematical vectors and matrices, NumPy arrays are not necessarily numeric.
 But all the terms of an array must have the same type, so the array itself can have a type.
-In order to cope with the complexities of the data analysis, NumPy provides additional data types, like the type `object`, but this sophistication is not used in this course.
+In order to cope with the complexities of the data analysis, NumPy provides additional data types, like the type `object`, but we skip this sophistication here.

 The usual way to import NumPy is: